AnnatarHe/AnnatarHe/README.md

 I'm currently working on:

 - [ClippingKK](http://clippingkk.annatarhe.com/) A project (with Web/Mobile App) to parse files from kindle to server
-- **Athena** A secret project
+- **Athena** A project
-- [AsyncTalk](https://www.xiaoyuzhoufm.com/podcast/61684ce4d8fa23fb00fc4d3a?s=eyJ1IjogIjVlN2NiYjEzYTJmMmU1MDNjZWMzZjk4NSJ9) A podcast project commited to bring the web development to the next level
+- [AsyncTalk](https://www.xiaoyuzhoufm.com/podcast/61684ce4d8fa23fb00fc4d3a?s=eyJ1IjogIjVlN2NiYjEzYTJmMmU1MDNjZWMzZjk4NSJ9) A podcast commited to take the web development to next level

 How to reach me: